BEARUBC/gkw/README.md

 Respective READMEs *should* be in each folder.

 ## Dependencies
 The asynchronous, non-blocking runtime is provided by [actix](https://crates.io/crates/actix).
 Serialization/Deserialization is provided by [serde_json](https://crates.io/crates/serde_json).
 The Pololu Micro Maestro interface library is provided by [raestro](https://crates.io/crates/raestro), a custom-built solution.
+Lower level GPIO functionalities are provided by [rppal](https://crates.io/crates/rppal).
+Keep in mind, that *rppal* can only be built on a Raspberry Pi.
+Builds on other machines *will* fail.
+The bindings to the Python Interpreter are provided by [pyo3](https://crates.io/crates/pyo3).

+Information on dependencies can be found in their respective documentation pages.